Generic Name: amphetamine and dextroamphetamine (am-FET-a-meen & DEX-troe-am-FET-a-meen)

 If OVERDOSE is suspected:

-Store amphetamine/dextroamphetamine at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store amphetamine/dextroamphetamine at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, light, and moisture.
 Keep amphetamine/dextroamphetamine out of the reach of children and away from pets.

 - If you have any questions about amphetamine/dextroamphetamine, please talk with your doctor, pharmacist, or other health care provider.